DigitecGalaxus/orbo/packages/orbo/README.md

 }
 ```

-The dark mode logic is completely decoupled from your app shell.
+In this example the dark mode logic is completely decoupled from your app shell.
 Components that don't use dark mode never load its code.
 New developers can understand and modify the feature without touching `_app.tsx`

 ## TypeScript Support